Facepunch/chippy-docs/docs/tutorials/bullet.md

 By default, players deal deal damage to the player on collision, either removing a shield or killing them.
 The bullet is destroyed by the impact unless specified otherwise.

-To change what happens on player collision, define the `onHitPlayer` callback:
+To change what happens on player collision, define the `onHitPlayer` handler:
 ```json
 "bullet": {
   // ...